Hemp vs Cotton: Why Don’t We Switch?

 All these uses for hemp mean that nothing goes to waste.
 While the fibers can be used for clothes, the seeds can be used for nutrition.
 This really helps us out when it comes to reducing the waste us humans produce.

-And it turns out that hemp has other beneficial impacts on our environmentally friendly habits…
+And it turns out that hemp has other quality impacts on our environmentally friendly habits…

 Growing Hemp vs. Growing Cotton: Environmental Impact